 - Preheat oven to 350oF and grease a 9.5″ x 5.5″ loaf pan.
 Optionally, you can line the loaf pan with parchment paper with two overhanging flaps for easy removal from the pan.

 - Coat the 1 cup of chopped walnuts with one tablespoon of flour in a small bowl.
 Set aside.

 - Mix the white whole wheat flour, all-purpose flour, baking soda, cinnamon, cardamom, ground ginger, and salt together in a medium mixing bowl

 - Cream butter and sugar until fluffy in a large mixing bowl.

 - Add eggs to the butter-sugar mixture one at a time, and make sure to scrape the side of the bowl to mix thoroughly.

-- Add the sourdough starter/discard, honey, vanilla paste, mashed bananas, extra virgin olive oil, cinnamon, cardamom, and ground ginger, and mix.
+- Add the sourdough starter/discard, honey, vanilla paste, mashed bananas, and extra virgin olive oil, and mix.

 - Stir in the flour mixture slowly; make sure to combine and scrape sides.